gabor-gubicza/learning-JavaScript/README.md

 ## 2023/10/19 Thursday

+92. Scope and the Scope chain

+---

 91.

 How JS is executed and the Call Stack

 Code ready to be executed.
 Creation of global execution context (For top level code)

+Let's suppose our code got compiled, code can be executed now.
+Global execution context can be created for top level code.

+Content in the function is only executed when the function is called

+Execution context.
+Environemnt a piece of a JS code is executed

+Pizza (JS Code) Box (Execution conext)
+Only 1 execution conext. wher top level code will execute Execution of Functions and Waiting for Callbacks

+**What's inside the Execution Context (EC)**

+- Variable environment
+  - Let, Const, var
+  - Functions
+  - Arguments object
+- Scope Chain
+- THIS Keyword

+**_Arrow functions don't thave the arguments object and THIS Keyword!!!_**

+CALL STACK
+Top level code start xecution, a global EC will be created This GEC will be placed in the CALL STACK
+Function is placed in the Call stack so it's new Execution Context

+Call stack: Order of execution is maintained.

+Then we will be back at the GLOBAL EXECUTION CONTEXT

 ---